 The EXIT procedure allows life-saving fetal/neonatal interventions while maintaining uteroplacental circulation.
 The goal of the EXIT procedure is to provide a successful transition to extra-uterine life.

-Drs.
-Henry Galan and Ahmed Marwan of the Colorado Fetal Care Center at Children’s Colorado performed the EXIT procedure while Dr. Bettina Cuneo, also of the Colorado Fetal Care Center, monitored FHR and cardiac function.
-While the infant was on placental bypass, Dr. Max Mitchell, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads successfully.
+Henry Galan, MD, and Ahmed Marwan, MD, of the Colorado Fetal Care Center at Children’s Colorado performed the EXIT procedure while Bettina Cuneo, MD, also of the Colorado Fetal Care Center, monitored FHR and cardiac function.
+While the infant was on placental bypass, Max Mitchell, MD, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads successfully.
 The infant was then delivered and successfully transitioned to postnatal life.

 Here are additional procedure details: